hawthorneguild/Guides/_help/colors.md

 ---
 # Color System

-Our color system is built on a two-layer model to make it powerful, flexible, and easy to maintain.
+Our color system is built on a two-layer model to make it flexible, and easy to maintain.
 This approach, often called "design tokens," separates the _literal color values_ (the Palette) from their _purpose_ (the Theme).

 - Layer 1: The Palette (--palette-...)